feathersjs/feathers/docs/guides/basics/authentication.md

 ## What's next?

 Sweet!
-We now have an API that can register new users with email/password.
+We now have an API that can register new users with email/password and GitHub.
 This means we have everything we need for a frontend for our chat application.
-You have your choice of
+See the [JavaScript frontend guide](../frontend/javascript.md) on how to create a plain JavaScript chat application.